The tools I use

 Zed

-Recently switched from VSCode.
-Have also used Sublime Text and Atom in the past too.
+Recently switched from Cursor.
+Have also used VSCode, Atom, and Sublime Text.

 JetBrains Mono